 \subsection{Dataset comparison}

-SSG-QA dataset contains the same train and test set videos as CholecT45 ~\citep{nwoye2021rendezvous} dataset, which contains $40$ laparoscopic cholecystectomy videos for training and $5$ videos for testing.
-Our SSG-QA dataset contains $960k$ questions from $25k$ surgical scenes.
-Table ~\ref{table:dataset_stats} presents the comparison between SSG-QA and the typical datasets from prior work, i.e., EndoVis-18-VQA and Cholec80-VQA from ~\citep{seenivasan2022surgical}, showing a $8\times$ and $22\times$ increase in number of questions, respectively.
-Also, our SSG-QA dataset contains more diverse questions per scene ($38.9$ v.s. $6.5$) and much longer questions ($12.8$ words v.s. $5.8$ words).
-Furthermore, SSG-QA contains a wider range of categories for object attributes, names, and inter-object relationships, as shown in the appendix.
-Also, compared to the Cholec80-VQA dataset which provides $51$ questions for all surgical scenes, our SSG-QA has more diverse questions ($501k$) that are unique to surgical scenes, which prevents the model from overfitting to specific question patterns.
+SSG-VQA dataset contains the same train and test set videos as CholecT45 ~\citep{nwoye2021rendezvous} dataset, which contains $40$ laparoscopic cholecystectomy videos for training and $5$ videos for testing.
+Our SSG-VQA dataset contains $960k$ questions from $25k$ surgical scenes.
+Table ~\ref{table:dataset_stats} presents the comparison between SSG-VQA and the typical datasets from prior work, i.e., EndoVis-18-VQA and Cholec80-VQA from ~\citep{seenivasan2022surgical}, showing a $8\times$ and $22\times$ increase in number of questions, respectively.
+Also, our SSG-VQA dataset contains more diverse questions per scene ($38.9$ v.s. $6.5$) and much longer questions ($12.8$ words v.s. $5.8$ words).
+Furthermore, SSG-VQA contains a wider range of categories for object attributes, names, and inter-object relationships, as shown in the appendix.
+Also, compared to the Cholec80-VQA dataset which provides $51$ questions for all surgical scenes, our SSG-VQA has more diverse questions ($501k$) that are unique to surgical scenes, which prevents the model from overfitting to specific question patterns.